tranqv/mod_pcreposix/README.md

 + **make.sh** a Bash script.
 All the things (compiling, linking, running tests) will be executed after this command _./make.sh_

-Lastly, run all the tests (30+ cases) by the command
+Lastly, run all the tests (30+ cases, or add more whatever you want) by the command
 + **./t_pcreposix_gen.sh ./t_pcreposix_01.exe**
 Make sure all the Bash scripts have executable privilege, or add it using the _ chmod +x_ command.